 HII Celebrates 200 Graduates of The Newport News Shipbuilding Apprentice School

-/EIN News/ -- NEWPORT NEWS, Va., March 18, 2023 (GLOBE NEWSWIRE) -- HII (NYSE: HII) hosted commencement exercises today, celebrating 200 graduates of the company’s Apprentice School at Newport News Shipbuilding (NNS).
+NEWPORT NEWS, Va., March 18, 2023 (GLOBE NEWSWIRE) -- HII HII hosted commencement exercises today, celebrating 200 graduates of the company's Apprentice School at Newport News Shipbuilding (NNS).
 The ceremony was held at Liberty Live Church in Hampton.

 Virginia Gov. Glenn Youngkin delivered the keynote commencement address.